-For internal PhD candidates: Evaluation meeting / assessment interview chair of the department to schedule an annual evaluation meeting.
+For internal PhD candidates: Evaluation meeting / assessment interview

+For internal PhD candidates who are employed within the Department of Educational Development and Research or other departments of Maastricht University or MUMC+, it is the responsibility of the chair of the department to schedule an annual evaluation meeting.
 In addition to the PhD supervisors, it can be decided to invite another staff member who might be better informed about the non-PhD related activities of the candidate to the meeting.
 During the interview a review form provided by the HR office is used.